 - Students who have completed the Minnesota Transfer Curriculum since fall 1995, or who have earned an associate of arts (A.A.) degree from a Minnesota community college or state university, do not need to complete general education requirements at Metropolitan State.
 However, these students must meet the university's liberal studies requirement.
-This exemption does not apply to the A.S., A.A.S. or other associate degrees. - GELS requirements may be met by transfer courses or by courses completed at Metropolitan State. - Courses approved for a goal area at another MnSCU institution will apply to the same goal area at Metropolitan State. - Students with fewer than 16 credits must take METR 101: Your Academic Journey; all students with fewer than 30 credits may benefit from this course as well. - Courses must be at least two semester credits (or three quarter credits) to apply toward GELS categories; other courses may be used as GELS electives. - Some courses may be used as GELS electives but may not be used to meet the goal area or liberal studies requirements (see GELS course list).

-2003 General Education and Liberal Studies Course List
+This exemption does not apply to the A.S., A.A.S. or other associate degrees. - GELS requirements may be met by transfer courses or by courses completed at Metropolitan State. - 2003 General Education and Liberal Studies Course List